DHTMLX/scheduler-docs/docs/index.md

 To see the exact feature differences between editions, check the [Standard vs PRO comparison](guides/editions-comparison.md).
 For the setup flow of each option, see the [installation guide](guides/installation.md).

 :::note
 Standard edition is available under the GNU GPL v2 license only.
-To use DHTMLX Scheduler in non-GPL projects (and get Pro version of the product), please purchase Commercial/Enterprise or Ultimate license on our [site](https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing) or contact us at **sales@dhtmlx.com**.
+To use DHTMLX Scheduler in non-GPL projects (and get PRO version of the product), please purchase Individual, Commercial, Enterprise, Ultimate, or Startup license on our [site](https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing) or contact us at **sales@dhtmlx.com**.
 :::

 ## AI coding tools